ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 image: https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-logo.png
 ---

-In the last couple years, event sourcing is a very popular pattern that is used in modern microservices architecture.
+Over the last couple years, event sourcing has been a very popular pattern used in modern microservices architecture.
 The pattern's goal is to provide a reliable way of updating the database, while being able to publish messages on a queue/topic.
 A full explanation of the entire pattern can be found [here](https://microservices.io/patterns/data/event-sourcing.html).

-In this blog, I will explain how to design and deploy an event sourcing solution on [Amazon Web Services (AWS)](https://aws.amazon.com/).
-The principal AWS services used will be [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
+In this blog post, I will explain how to design and deploy an event sourcing solution on [Amazon Web Services (AWS)](https://aws.amazon.com/).
+The principal AWS services used in our code will be [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
 The solution will simply track the requests made by a gateway to other services, and persist them.
-It is very useful to have this feature because it allows you to see the big picture, while being able to identify which service is faulty.
+This feature is very useful to have because it allows you to see the big picture, while being able to identify which service is faulty.

 # AWS Architecture